na-na-hi/renget/archive/h5izt6.md

 Inigo and Christopher poured all their energy into one last attack.
 Side by side, quirks resonating in harmony.
 Their united voices echoed through the ancient chamber.

-**"DRAGON EMPEROR CRUSH!"**
+####"DRAGON EMPEROR CRUSH!"

-**"SHATTERED REFLECTION!"**
+####"SHATTERED REFLECTION!"

 Both dragon claws exploded.
+A shower of brilliant prismatic lights covered the chamber.
 The walls and floor of the chamber shattered under the forces unleashed.
 Envigor spasmed once as the spectral claws imploded upon him...then collapsed.
 As he looked up at Christopher and Inigo.
 He remembered his late sister's laughter and her pledge to be a true hero.
-He closed his eyes.
+He closed his eyes and smiled.

 Inigo and Christopher clung together, utterly spent but victorious.
 Their friends' voices cheered exultantly in their minds.
 They had endured every trial and reached the end with keys in hand.
 They had triumphed, together.